-1st Infraction: After the appropriate channels have been notified of the academic dishonesty, an in-person meeting will be held between the student, instructor, Guidance Counselor, and a parent or guardian about the assignment or assessment where academic dishonesty occurred.
+1st Infraction: After the appropriate channels have been notified of the academic dishonesty, an in-person meeting will be held between the student, instructor, director or designee, and a parent or guardian about the assignment or assessment where academic dishonesty occurred.
 At the instructor's discretion, the student will be asked to re-submit a comparable assignment or assessment where the maximum grade available will be 50% due to the infraction of academic dishonesty.

-Future Infractions: After the appropriate channels have been notified of the second occurrence of academic dishonesty, an in-person meeting will be held between the student, instructor, Guidance Counselor, the Director, and a parent or guardian about the assignment or assessment where academic dishonesty occurred.
+Future Infractions: After the appropriate channels have been notified of the second occurrence of academic dishonesty, an in-person meeting will be held between the student, the instructor, the director or designee, and a parent or guardian about the assignment or assessment where academic dishonesty occurred.
 The student will lose credit for the assignment or assessment and will not be able to recover the grade.
 Repeated offenses may lead to the student's expulsion from the school.